DC Dreams: Everything you need to know about ‘The Sandman’ TV series

 With Disney+ giving MCU TV series like WandaVision and The Falcon and the Winter Soldier budgets in the hundreds of millions, you have to wonder if The Sandman will match that.

-Gaiman will be involved with the new The Sandman.
+Gaiman will be involved in the new The Sandman.

 Gaiman may not be as involved with The Sandman as, say, Good Omens, for which he served showrunner and sole writer.
 He will still be pretty involved with the adaptation: Gaiman will serve as executive producer for the series alongside David S. Goyer.